Pomona-ITS/HPC-Tech-Tutorials/projects/RaspberryPiCaseAssembly/README.md

-# It is sitting on mydesk.
+# It is sitting on my desk.
 The screwdrivers are next to it.